What they're saying about us

 “...we've been following this remarkable Eugene-based group since it formed in 2000.
 OTA (now Beyond Toxics) has successfully linked environmental research with advocacy and applied a social justice approach to environmental protection at the state and local levels....”

-In response to this R-G article about the legal ruling requiring the Port of Coos Bay to release records…
+In response to a Register-Guard article about the legal ruling requiring the Port of Coos Bay to release records:

 "...bravo to you and your organization for standing up for the people of Coos County and all citizens of Oregon.
 This milestone event would never have happened without you all, Sierra Club, and FLOW working tenaciously for every one's constitutional right to know what the Coos Bay Port Authority planned to do to us and our environment.
 This tribesman knows full well what the dominant culture is capable of when seeking industrial growth and jobs at any cost for the benefit of a few.
 Let's continue to protect the commons for the benefit of all citizens and future generations."